 - Scan traffic for problems when approaching the exit, but don’t slow down on the highway.

 - Start to signal four to six seconds before reaching the ramp.

-Practice both merging and exiting 10–12 times each, or more if needed for your teen to feel comfortable.
+Practice both merging and exiting until you and your teen to feel comfortable.

 Goal: Teach your teen to maneuver safely in complex highway driving environments at higher speeds.